golamSaroar/kafka-with-mysql/README.md

 ## Kafka Starter with MySQL

-The Producer generates some numbers and the Consumer inserts those numbers into a mysql database.
+The Producer reads json data from an external file and the Consumer inserts the data into a mysql database.

 ### Pre-requisites